11 Apr Make-a-Will Week 2017

 Many feel they do not require a POA or RA because they are young and capable of making such decisions themselves.
 Many also do not wish to incur the expense associated with putting these documents in place.
 However, the implications of not having such documents in place can be significant.
 For instance, if you are involved in a serious accident causing you to lose the ability to make decisions yourself, a close friend or family member would be required to commence a court application, known as a committeeship application, under the Patients Property Act, RSBC 1996 c.
 349. Such an application is costly and it can take months before a friend or family member is appointed as your committee.

 If you would like to discuss the foregoing further or if you wish to obtain general information regarding your estate or incapacity planning, please contact our estate lawyers today for a free initial consultation.
-Sitka Law Group is conveniently located on Shelbourne Street near the intersection of the borders of Victoria, Oak Bay and Saanich.
+Victoria Lawyers, Sitka Law Group is conveniently located on Shelbourne Street near the intersection of the borders of Victoria, Oak Bay and Saanich.